JaredTweed/AudioToTextTranscriber/README.md

 * allow draging files into desired order.
 * have the smallest model installed by default
 * Prevent freezing when opening transcriptions.
+* Prevent crashing when rapidly opening and closing lots of transcriptions.

 ### Intended to complete before flathub release